dragomirez/devops_tutorial/README.md

 p.s For monitoring I will use  Stackdriver.

 3. On master node execute "devops.sh".
 The script will:
-- Create "mysql_data" on a local machine
+- Create "mysql_data" directory on a local machine
 - Create "app" directory (for index.html file).
 - Create and execute a docker-stack.yml file.